Miyawaki Forest

 Built on native ecology.

-The right species are chosen for the local climate, soil and ecosystem, then planted densely with organic soil preparation and mulching.
+The right species are chosen for the local climate, soil and ecosystem.

 Akira Miyawaki